PaperMC/docs/docs/misc/downloads-api.md

 ---
 slug: /downloads-api
-description: Paper provides a download API that you can use to access builds.
+description: Paper provides a downloads API that you can use to access builds.
 ---

 # Downloads API